Medical expert of the article

 - transpedicular fixation and reduction of the body of the displaced vertebra;

-- posterior local spondylodesis of autostyles.
+- posterior local spondylodesis with autogenous bone.